achliopa/udemy_Hadoop/readme.md

 * we launch our cluster and login to Ambari as maria_dev
 * we ll repeat the exercise we did when we tested our cluster with Hive.
-* now we will get back the moive names and not just ids of most popular movies
+* now we will get back the movie names and not just ids of most popular movies
 * we got to Hive View
 * we are ready to write and execute queries but we need data to work on
 * if we have ratings table from prev exercise in the defaul DB delete it with `DROP TABLE ratings` and hit refresh
 * we upload data in Hive with Ambari.
-* we now that our data is tabular TAB separated. we go to 'Upload Table' => 'Settings' => Field Delim: TAB (9) => Choose File => select u.data from local FS => give Table Name: ratings => Name the columns
+* now that our data is tabular TAB separated. we go to 'Upload Table' => 'Settings' => Field Delim: TAB (9) => Choose File => select u.data from local FS => give Table Name: ratings => Name the columns
     * col1: userID
     * col2: movieID
     * col3: rating